 So by the end of US involvement in the Vietnam war, the M16A1 rifle had become more or less mature.
 It gradually replaced the older rifles in US service, and also influenced the work on small-caliber ammunition and automatic firearms in other countries, including in the USSR.

 In 1981, Colt developed a variation of the M16A1, adapted for the SS109/5.56mm NATO cartridge, and submitted it to military trials as the M16A1E1.
 This rifle differed from the M16A1 by having a heavier barrel with faster 1:7 rifling, a different type of rear sights (adjustable for both range and windage), round handguards instead of triangular ones, and by replacing the full-automatic fire mode with 3 round burst to preserve ammunition.
 It was officially adopted by the US DoD as ‘US Rifle, 5.56mm, M16A2‘ in 1982.
-It is still the primary infantry rifle for US Armed forces and a number of other armies and law enforcement organizations.
+Since 1985 and until late 1990s the M16A2 rifle became the primary individual weapon of US infantrymen, in Army and Marine Corps.

 The development of the M16 rifle continued.
-By the mid-1990’s, Colt, at the request of US Special Forces, produced a carbine version of the M16A2, designated M4.
-This carbine traces its roots back to the 1960’s vintage Colt CAR-15 carbine, but has several improvements.
+By the mid-1990’s, Colt, at the request of US Special Forces, produced a shorter version of the M16A2, designated M4 carbine.

-The M16 is still a general-issue rifle within the US Armed forces.
-It is also widely used by US Law Enforcement agencies, either in military form (for example, the LAPD had some M16’s, retired from the Army), or in ‘civilian’ semi-automatic form only.
+The rule of the M16 as a general-issue rifle within the US Armed forces gradually ended by 2010-2015, as it was replaced in front-line units by more compact and lighter M4 and M4A1 carbines.
+It was, and still is widely used by US Law Enforcement agencies, either in military form (for example, the LAPD had some M16’s, retired from the Army), or in ‘civilian’ semi-automatic form only.
 The civilian semi-automatic version of this rifle is designated AR-15.

 M16-type rifles are also manufactured outside the USA, most notably in Canada, by Diemaco Co (now Colt Canada).
 China also makes some AR-15 type rifles at the NORINCO state factories, known as CQ.
+Other former licensed manufacturers of the M16 were Philippines, South Korea and Singapore.
 M16 rifles are used by many foreign military groups, most notably the British SAS, who apparently preferred the M16 over the infamous L85A1 rifle – and why wouldn’t they.

 At the present time almost all of the initial flaws of the M16 have been removed and it is considered among the best assault rifles in the world.
 While its reliability in harsh conditions cannot match that of its main rival, the Kalashnikov AK-47 and AK-74, it arguably rivals it in terms of accuracy.
 It is still quite a reliable weapon, especially when well maintained.
 It is also comfortable to fire and has good accuracy.